11 Tips How to Avoid Crowds in Zion National Park

 10. Visit Kolob Canyons

-The main features of the canyons are easily accessible from the Kolob Canyons Viewpoint and Kolob Terrace Road.
-I’m not going to lie, for me, Kolob Canyons doesn’t have the wow factor of the main part of Zion but if your time is limited or you just don’t want to make the trek to the Springdale then it’s a nice alternative and is easy to see if you were traveling between Las Vegas to Salt Lake City.
+A five-mile scenic drive along the Kolob Canyons Road allows you to appreciate the impressive canyons and access various trails and scenic pullouts.
+I’m not going to lie, for me, Kolob Canyons doesn’t have the wow factor as other parts of Zion but if your time is limited or you just don’t want to make the trek to the Springdale then it’s a good alternative.

-11. Consider a Guided Tour
+11. Consider taking a Guided Tour

 Zion National Park FAQ